 The addition of a child to a family involves consideration, preparation, and adjustment.
 To ensure the best transition for the child and the family, and to ensure the child's successful placement, it is Barker's policy not to have two or more unrelated children enter a family at the same time, nor does Barker allow two active domestic adoptions at the same time.
+For applicants in Barker's Project Wait No Longer program, Barker's policy allows for the adoption of sibling groups as long as the necessary requirements are also met for the specific Department of Social Services involved.
 Applicants may submit a second application to Barker following finalization of the first adoption and completion of the six-month post-placement supervisory period.
 Thus, with the exception of biological siblings, families will only be approved for placement of one child at a time.